stelijahsoftware/marelias-notepad/README.md

 X - Touch the parent folder whenever a note is edited (created issue https://github.com/gsantner/markor/issues/2382) X - change icon
 X - remove auto insertion of tabs when enter is pressed on a line with multiple spaces + prevent auto insertion of '-' when enter is pressed on a line beginning with '-'.
 Solved in bd240b3df2fb81a80ff3ea402c03693c918a10d9
+X - remove local file settings - done in 1a1c71047ef7a7a8babd002a2390b7ab8c5f88f9

 # High priority:
 [H] - Use a single process (for editor and file manager).
 It has to do with starting and stopping activities (see SettingsActivity, MainActivity.. etc)
 - do not use hour and minute for automatic numbering, instead use sequential numbers (if name of new note exists do not open existing one, rather number sequentially)
 - rename to mar-elias notes (see 5a3cd97b05e1efb958bf0885463323de17e6a585 and fadfbde3fa08cc4001d7e7ddc17e8ccf79bc938d)
 - make save button bigger (disable auto-save)
-- remove local file settings (make them global, set defaults)
+- make local file settings global + set defaults

 # Navigation:
 - highlight briefly when going back (see Merge requests on github)